-- gross output – combined revenues of all industry participants attributable to film and television activity;
+- gross output (or total revenue or total sales) – the combined revenues of all industry participants attributable to film and television activity

-- value added – the returns to labour and capital attributable to the industry (which amounts to the industry’s contribution to gross domestic product (GDP);
+- value added – the returns to labour and capital attributable to the industry (which amounts to the industry’s contribution to GDP)

-- labour income – the contribution made by the industry in wage and salary payments; and
+- labour income – the contribution made by the industry in wage and salary payments (a subset of value added)

 - employment– the number of jobs created as a result of film and television industry activity.

-The film and television industry is a changing and evolving industry with new services, products and distribution channels.
-The system of national accounts that seeks to measure this industry is structured based on industry classifications that are revised infrequently.
+The film and television industry is a changing and evolving industry with new services, products and distribution channels frequently being developed.
+The system of national accounts that seeks to measure this industry is structured based on industry classifications that are revised relatively infrequently.
 As is the case with other industries that change with the pace of the technology driving their production, the system cannot separately identify all of the activity of the film and television industry in a manner that reflects current industry structure.